Personal Immigration

 • Applications for Graduate Visas

-The Graduate Visa route will allow international students who have completed a UK degree to stay in the UK for two years after they have completed their studies.
+The Graduate Visa allows international students who have completed an eligible UK degree to stay in the UK to work, or look for work, for two years (three years for those being awarded doctorates) after they have completed their studies.

 • Applications for Short-term Student Visas (English Language)